TransLoc App Update

 The Parking & Transportation Office operates MIT's safety shuttle service, known as SafeRide.
 SafeRide provides a safe means of transportation at night within and around the MIT campus and to some Boston neighborhoods where MIT students live.
 This is a free service and is available to all members of the MIT community who have an MIT Kerberos account.

-During the COVID-19 situation, the SafeRide shuttle’s hours of operation will be 6 PM to 12 midnight Sunday through Saturday as of Saturday, May 2.
+During the COVID-19 situation, the SafeRide shuttle’s hours of operation will be 6 PM to 2:30 AM Sunday through Saturday as of Monday, August 31.
 (Normal hours ours of operation are from 6 PM to 2:30 AM Sunday through Wednesday and 6 PM to 3:30 AM Thursday through Saturday.)

-In addition, the SafeRide fixed-route shuttle service has been temporarily suspended as of May 2, and all SafeRide services will be offered in OnDemand mode starting at 6 PM each night.
+In addition, the SafeRide fixed-route Campus shuttle service is scheduled to resume as of August 31, and all SafeRide services will be offered in OnDemand mode starting at 6 PM each night.
 Please note that “last call” for an on-demand ride will be 30 minutes before the end of service at 12 midnight (last call is 11:30 PM).

 How OnDemand works